-The "Admin" in our database will have Administration rights of the QlikView document.
+The "Admin" in our database has Administration rights on the QlikView document.
 It is possible for an Admin to limit the functionality for users with User rights in QlikView.
 For example, the Admin can restrict users from being able to save the document, access the script, and so on.